TigersUniverse/Hypernex.Docs/docs/engine-api/utctime/index.md

-# Time
+# UtcTime

-Time gets current time information for the server or client.
-When Time is instantiated, that's when the Date is captured.
+UtcTime gets current time information in a UTC format for the server or client.
+When UtcTime is instantiated, that's when the Date is captured.

 **Instance Methods**

 Method Name | Return Type | Description
 --- | --- | ---
 [Load](load) | void | Loads a specific time
-[Is24HourClock](is24hourclock) | bool | Checks if the machine is using a 24hr clock
 [GetDayOfWeek](getdayofweek) | string | Returns the current day in the week [GetMonthName](getmonthname) | string | Returns the current month name [GetAMPM](getampm) | string | Returns if it is AM or PM as a string